Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

 \subsection{The history of the ETH model}

-The ETH model may be considered as a product of the study of the properties of pionic-atom data of isoscalar nuclei \cite{glm1,glm2,glm3} within the framework of the relativistic mean-field theory of the 1980s; the objective in that investigation was an explanation for the $s$-wave repulsion in the $\pi$-nucleus interaction.
-In its original form, the model did not contain the off-shell contributions in the $s$- and $u$-channel graphs with a $\Delta (1232)$ intermediate state.
-Owing to the interest of Leisi's group at the ETH to measure the strong shift and width of the $1s$ states in pionic hydrogen and deuterium, the emphasis in the early 1990s was placed on the extraction of estimates for the scattering lengths, i.e., for quantities characterising the interaction at the $\pi N$ threshold ($T=0$ MeV).
-The first attempts to account for the energy dependence of the then-available phase shifts (up to the $\Delta (1232)$ resonance) turned out to be successful after the inclusion of the spin-$1/2$ contributions in the $\Delta (1232)$ propagator \cite{glm4,glm5,glm6}.
+The ETH model is the product of the study of the properties of pionic-atom data of isoscalar nuclei \cite{Goudsmit1991,Goudsmit1992a,Goudsmit1992b} within the framework of the relativistic mean-field theory of the 1980s; the principal objective in that investigation was an explanation for the phenomenon of the $s$-wave repulsion in the $\pi$-nucleus interaction.
+In its original form, the model did not contain any off-shell contributions in the $\Delta(1232)$ propagator.
+Owing to the interest of the ETH(Zurich)-Neuch{\^a}tel-PSI Collaboration to measure $\epsilon_{1 s}$ and $\Gamma_{1s}$ in pionic hydrogen and deuterium, emphasis in the early 1990s was predominantly placed on the extraction of predictions for the scattering lengths.
+The first attempts to account for the energy dependence of the then available phase shifts (up to the $\Delta(1232)$-resonance pole) turned out to be successful after the inclusion of the spin-$1/2$ contributions in the $\Delta(1232)$ propagator \cite{Goudsmit1992c,Goudsmit1993a,Goudsmit1993b}.

-Of paramount importance in the theoretical foundation of the model was Ref.~\cite{glmbg}.
+Of importance in the foundation of the model was Ref.~\cite{Goudsmit1994a}.
 The analytical contributions from the main graphs of the model to the partial-wave amplitudes are detailed in Appendix A of that paper.
-Also extracted in Ref.~\cite{glmbg} were estimates for the model parameters, obtained from fits to three commonly used (at that time) phase-shift solutions.
-A subsequent paper \cite{glm7} investigated (for the first time in this programme) the reproduction of the modern (meson-factory) low-energy measurements: the inevitable conclusion was that, on several occasions, the predictions (obtained from the then-available phase-shift solutions) and the modern data did not agree.
+Also extracted in Ref.~\cite{Goudsmit1994a} were estimates for the model parameters, obtained from fits to three popular (at that time) phase-shift solutions, for the scattering lengths and volumes, and for the $\pi N$ $\Sigma$ term.
+A subsequent paper \cite{Goudsmit1994b} examined the reproduction of the modern (meson-factory) low-energy $\pi N$ measurements: established therein were sizeable discrepancies between the model predictions (derived on the basis of the results of Ref.~\cite{Goudsmit1994a}) and most of the modern data.